MaanooAk/DownloaderM/README.md

 # DownloaderM
 A Download Manager using multiple connection and multiple buffers to optimise the process of downloading a file.

-# Features
+## Features
 * Multiple connections (multithreading)
 * Multiple buffering (for each connection)
 * Fail recovery (continue downloading after connection error)
 * Pause/Resume downloading
 * HTTP Redirects

-# Interface
-* Pause/Resume/Cancel donwloading
-* Progress bars for each connection
-* Settings menu

-# Multiple buffering
+### Multiple buffering
 If number of buffers is set to greater than 1 then each connection uses a multiple buffering logic.
 While one thread downloads data to one buffer, another thread writes data to the disk from an other buffer.

-# Recovery
+### Recovery
 When the downloading is stoped or interrupted a recovery file (`.dmrecovery`) is created.
 It can be used to resume the donwload even after the termination of the program.
 On the successful download the recovery file is deleted.

+## Interface
+* Pause/Resume/Cancel donwloading
+* Progress bars for each connection
+* Settings menu

-# Usage as library
+## Usage as library
 Core files are in [com.maanoo.downloaderm.core](/src/com/maanoo/downloaderm/core)

 ```java